Interstate 69C: History

-The Federal Highway Administration (FHWA) approved the designation for the South Rio Grande Valley Segment on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
+The Federal Highway Administration (FHWA) approved the designation for the Lower Rio Grande Valley Segment on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
 This action finalized the designations of not only I-69C but also of the sections of I-69E from Brownsville north to north of Raymondville and also I-2 which is a 46.8 mi freeway connecting with I-69C and I-69E in Pharr and Harlingen.
 These approvals added over 100 mi to the Interstate Highway System in the Rio Grande Valley.
-The signage was installed in summer 2013.
+The signage was installed in mid-2013.

 As of July 2021, the cluster consisting of the recently designated portions of I-69C, I-69E, and I-2 in the Rio Grande Valley is not connected to the national Interstate network.
 This situation is slated to be remedied by scheduled projects to complete I-69E along US 77 between Raymondville and Robstown and the southern end of the previously signed portion of the I-69 corridor connecting with I-37 west of Corpus Christi.
 The Environmental Protection Agency (EPA) approval for the upgrade of the US 77 alignment to Interstate standards, including bypasses of the towns along the 91 mi routing, was obtained through a Finding of No Significant Impact statement issued on July 13, 2012; funding for the various upgrade projects became available after 2015.
-During August 2014, exit numbering began on the south most segment in Edinburg.
+During August 2014, exit numbering began on the south most segment of I-69C in Edinburg.